wywincl/wywincl/README.md

 - ⚡ Fun fact: ...
 -->

-**I help professional software engineers (backend, frontend, qa) to develop their quality mindset and deliver bug-free software so they become top-level engineers and get hired for the best positions in the market.**
+**I help professional software engineers (backend, frontend, qa) to develop their quality mindset and deliver bug-free software so they become top-level engineers**
 <br/>
 * 🤖   I’m a Software Engineer in Test
 * 🌐   I have a [personal blog](https://www.jianshu.com/u/9a188def5e01) where you can find a lot of content about  Quality Engineering